RengokuryuuHonokaCrimsonFlame/Teaching-HEIGVD-AMT-2019-Project-Two/doc/implementation.md

 We used the spring framework to implement one of our APIs from a Java SE project.

-We also used CrudRepository (and subclasses) to speak with our databases.
+We also used CrudRepository (and subclasses) to communicate with our databases.

 ## Swagger